 Let the sunshine in!

-Getting enough sunshine is a simple and natural way to boost your winter mood.
+Getting enough sunlight is a simple and natural way to boost your winter mood.
 Easier said than done in many climates.
 Here are some ways to increase your sunlight exposure.

 - Leave your curtains and blinds open as long as possible.